basnijholt/nijho.lt/content/post/mindroom/index.md

 {{< figure src="mindroom-team.png" caption="Live Personal room thread list and thread surface from chat.mindroom.chat.
 Team collaboration uses this same Matrix-native interface, with routed agents and shared history living in the room instead of a separate workflow UI." alt="Live MindRoom Personal room showing the Explain how MindRoom thread, routed agent activity, recent threads, and the room member list." >}}

-## 8. Hot-reload: change config without downtime
+## 8. Hot-reload: change config and plugins without downtime

 `config.yaml` is watched at runtime.
 When you edit it—add an agent, change a model, update instructions—MindRoom diffs the old and new config, gracefully restarts only the affected agents, and has them rejoin their rooms.
-No downtime, no restart required.
+No downtime, no full runtime restart required.

+The same development loop applies to plugins.
+MindRoom has a rich Python hook system, and plugins can be live-developed while the system is running.
+Change a plugin file, save it, and MindRoom automatically reloads the plugin without restarting the Python runtime.

-This sounds minor, but when you're iterating on agent behavior, being able to tweak a system prompt and see results in seconds significantly improves the development loop.
+This sounds minor, but when you're iterating on agent behavior or plugin hooks, being able to tweak code and config and see results in seconds significantly improves the development loop.

 {{< video autoplay="true" loop="true" controls="yes" src="mindroom-hot-reload.mp4" >}}